delphi-ai/embed-sso-example/README.md

     delphiSSO.initialize().catch((e) => console.error('[DelphiSSO] Init failed:', e));
     ```

-    Note:
+    Notes:

+    - **Nested Iframe Detection:** The SSO message must reach the inner embed iframe at `https://embed.delphi.ai`, not just any iframe on your page.
+Always derive the `targetOrigin` from the iframe's `src` attribute, not from the API host.
-    - Do not read `iframe.contentWindow.location` or `iframe.contentWindow.document` on cross‑origin iframes; browsers block this by design due to Same-Origin Policy.
+    - **Cross-Origin Limitations:** Do not read `iframe.contentWindow.location` or `iframe.contentWindow.document` on cross‑origin iframes; browsers block this by design due to Same-Origin Policy.
-    - Always use a specific `targetOrigin` (e.g., `https://www.delphi.ai` or your custom domain), not a wildcard (`*`) in production.
+    - **Specific Origins Only:** Always use a specific `targetOrigin` (e.g., `https://embed.delphi.ai`), never a wildcard (`*`) in production.

 4.  **Same-Origin Policy Compliance:** Never attempt to read `iframe.contentWindow.location` or `iframe.contentWindow.document` from a cross-origin Delphi embed, as browsers will block these operations for security reasons.
 Use `postMessage` with a specific `targetOrigin` for cross-origin communication.